 I consider myself a natural storyteller and one who enjoys writing.
 I am a catalyst and intuitive guide for remembering the truth of who we are.
 I'm passionate about guiding my clients to see their own brilliance + fully align with and step into their personal power.

-You'll find her 150+ Life Story Writing prompts ebook on Amazon https://www.amazon.com/author/brownmichele
+Find my 150+ Life Story Writing prompts ebook on Amazon https://www.amazon.com/author/brownmichele

-"Since early childhood I’ve been fascinated by listening to my parents and grandparents share their stories.
+Since early childhood I’ve been fascinated by listening to my parents and grandparents share their stories.
 I can remember sitting at the feet of my grandmother many times and asking her to repeat my favorite stories about her life.
 These stories always included some crossroads or serious dilemma looming in the background.
 I felt that her stories gave me another glimpse into the real woman my grandmother was and not just this older woman in front of me who’d grown tired and weary.
-She passed away before I was 12 years old and I can vividly recall these moments of sitting with her and listening intently as she shared her stories.
+She passed away before I was 12 years old and I can still vividly recall these moments of sitting with her and listening intently as she shared her stories.

 As I grew into adulthood it was natural for me to draw out stories from strangers who would often tell me “I’ve never told anyone that before”.
-My passion and interest in listening to people tell their story has continued through the years.
-In 2002 I began conducting 'Write Your Life Story' workshops and working with individuals to record their stories.
-Contemplating writing an entire life story can feel overwhelming.
+My passion and interest in listening to people share their story has continued through the years.
+In 2002 I began conducting 'Story' group workshops and mentoring individuals in various aspects of writing and self-discovery.